conorr/clamshell/README.md

     c.start()
 ```

-Having initialized our Consoll instance with the `say_meow` and `add` methods, they are now exposed through a minimal command-line interface:
+Running the script starts a minimal command-line interface, with `say_meow` and `add` exposed to it:

     $ python cat.py
     >> say_meow